YTasheva/Find-Recipe-Edamam/README.md

 - Project for the Code First Girls Python Programming course.

-Requirement: Sign up at Edamam API for app id and key.

 ### The Challenge

 - Sign up for the [Edamam API key and id](https://developer.edamam.com/edamam-docs-recipe-api)